thirdtank/brut/brutrb.com/tutorial.md

 end
 ```

-Each field is required by default.
-You can specify additional constraints using the same attributes you'd use on an `<input>` in HTML (this is why you see `minlength` above and not a more idiomatic `min_length` or even `min`—Brut tries to mirror the web platform when possible).
+Each field is required by default (you can set `required: false` on fields that aren't required).

 With these declarations, we can use an instance of this class to generate HTML.